Nurturing Talent

 There will be regular hand-ins to support what has been taught in class, thus preparing you for the exams.

-What is necessary to successfully complete the course and how will IB Mathematics benefit you?
+Which requirements are necessary to succesfully complete the course, and how will IB Math benefit you?

 Standard Level requires that you are from the outset competent in a range of analytical and technical skills e.g. trigonometry, functions, equation solving etc.